-Above: First image show the glazing track incorrectly installed on a T-Junction, the second image is correctly installed with the tracks going into each other (this way the glass edges will meet)
+If there are T-junctions, ensure the track has been correctly cut.
+And the tracks go into each other, rather than across each other.
+In the diagram below, the first image shows the glazing track incorrectly installed at a T-Junction.
+The second image shows the track correctly installed with the tracks going into each other (this way the glass edges will meet).

 In all the above cases, the issues are best resolved before the glass is installed.
-While waiting for the glass to be produced and delivered, it is recommended that the track is covered and protected with corex or a similar protective material to ensure the track does not get damaged.
+While waiting for the glass to be produced and delivered, it is recommended that the track is covered and protected with Correx sheets or similar protective material to ensure the track does not get damaged.

-Now-a-days, bottom track usually consists of 2 Part Track, one part is fixed into the ground surface (usually “L-Shaped”) and a second part that is used as a “clip-on” bead - clipped in once the glass panel is in place.
-With this method the glass panel will be tucked into the top track and rest on the bottom track.
-Once the panel is in place the bead is clipped in on the bottom track.
+Nowadays, bottom track usually consists of 2 Part Track; one part is fixed into the ground surface (usually “L-Shaped”) and a second part that is used as a “clip-on” bead - clipped in once the glass panel is in place.
+With this method, the glass panel will be tucked into the top track and rest on the bottom track.
+Once the glass panel is in place, the bead is clipped in on the bottom track.
 Full height measurements need to take into account the depth of the pockets in the top and bottom track.
 It is a good idea to contact the track manufacturer to obtain details and measurements of the profile, especially the pocket area for accuracy.
-Also check the glazing track inserts or gaskets and glass packers that may need to be inserted in the bottom track.
-These items and others should be deducted off you full height measurements, giving you the glass panel heights.
+Also, check the glazing track inserts or gaskets and glass packers that may need to be inserted in the bottom track.
+These items and others should be deducted off your full height measurements, giving you the glass panel heights.

-If a solid bottom track (or one part track) and solid top track is being used, the glass will need to be installed using an “up and over” technique - lifting the panel fully into the top track pocket to go over the bottom track and then lowered into the bottom track pocket.
-For this method the full height should be measured and then the hight of the bottom track deducted.
-You may want to deduct further due to glass factory tolerances (to ensure the glass can be lifter over the bottom track while fully tucked into the top track).
-Glass packers can be placed inside the bottom track pocket to ensure glass panels have sufficient hight to stay inside the top track once they are lowered into position.
-Glass packers come in 1-6 mm thickness - it is important to ensure the glass panels sits securely inside the pockets before ordering the glass.
+If a solid bottom track (or one part track) and solid top track are being used, the glass will need to be installed using an “up and over” technique.
+This is done by lifting the panel fully into the top track pocket to go over the bottom track and then lowered into the bottom track pocket.
+For this method, the full height should be measured and then the hight of the bottom track deducted.
+You may want to deduct further due to glass factory tolerances.
+This will mean the glass can be lifted over the bottom track, while fully tucked into the top track.
+Glass packers can be placed inside the bottom track pocket to ensure glass panels have sufficient hight to stay inside the top track once lowered into position.
+Usually, glass packers come in 1-6 mm thickness - it is vital to ensure the glass panels sizes will allow for it to sit securely inside the pockets before ordering the glass.

-Measure the hight on several points to pick up any variances especially on longer the runs
+Measure the height on several points to pick up any variances especially on longer the runs

 Check the level of all surfaces

 As with the glass panel heights, check the pockets depths of the wall abutments (and door legs) into which the glass will “slide”.
-As mentioned above, it is good idea to contact the glazing track manufacturer and obtain details of the profile, especially the U-Channel pockets.
-The types of glazing joints specified is another important consideration.
+As mentioned above, it is a good idea to contact the glazing track manufacturer and obtain details of the profile, especially the U-Channel pockets.
+The types of glazing joints specified are another critical consideration.
 In glass partitioning wet joints or silicone joints usually vary between 3-6mm in width.
-While partitioning dry joints (pre-formed plastic joints with a adhesive tape) usually require a 2-3mm gap.
-Sometimes special double sided glass partitioning tape may be specified.
+While partitioning dry joints (pre-formed plastic joints with adhesive tape) typically require a 2-3mm gap, sometimes special double-sided glass partitioning tape may be specified.